From Idea to Icon: The Phenomenal Rise of Drop Stop "todaY," of Innovation

 Drop Stop: Bridging the Gap Between Convenience and Cash!

 In Season 4 of Shark Tank, the duo came in asking for $300,000 for 15%.
-What they got was a deal with Lori Greiner, the QVC Queen herself, who instantly saw the mass-market possible.
+What they got was a deal with Lori Greiner, the QVC Queen herself, who instantly saw the mass-market potential.

 🦈 Shark Tank Deal Snapshot: